johnhenry/antisocial-network/docs/hashtags.md

 # Hashtags

-Hastags change the default way posts are processed.
+Hashtags change the default way posts are processed.

 ## #advanced-prompting or #ap